 What explains variance in presidential power between countries?
 In Presidential Power in Latin America, Dan Berbecel provides a general, systematic theory for explaining presidential power in practice as opposed to presidential power in theory.

 Using expert survey data from Varieties of Democracy (V-Dem) alongside interviews with high-level figures in politics, the judiciary, the public administration, NGOs, and academia in Argentina and Chile, Berbecel argues that constitutional presidential power (formal power) is a very poor predictor of presidential power in practice (informal power).
 Given the poor predictive value of formal rules, he provides an explanation why hyperpresidentialism emerges in some countries but not in others.
-Berbecel attributes the root causes of hyperpresidentialism to three independent variables (weak state institutions, the size of the president’s party in congress, and a history of economic crises) which together determine how likely it is that a president will be able to concentrate power.
+Berbecel attributes the root causes of hyperpresidentialism to three independent variables (the strength of state institutions, the size of the president’s party in congress, and whether or not the country has a history of economic crises) which together determine how likely it is that a president will be able to concentrate power.

 Table of Contents

-2. Comparing presidential power in theory vs. presidential power in practice in Argentina and Chile
+2. Comparing presidential power in theory versus presidential power in practice in Argentina and Chile

 3. The impact of the strength of state institutions on presidential power

-4. The impact of the size of the president’s working majority in congress on presidential power
+4. The impact of the size of the president’s party in congress on presidential power

 5. The impact of economic crises on presidential power

 Dan Berbecel is an assistant professor in the Department of Political Science at York University (the Glendon Campus) in Toronto, Canada.
-His main area of research interest is Comparative Politics, and specifically Latin American Politics.
+His main area of research interest is Comparative Politics, with a focus on Latin American Politics.

 Scott Mainwaring, Eugene and Helen Conley Professor of Political Science, Notre Dame